-Our first exhibition of 2019 will be a welcome return to the world of Norman Thelwell, featuring plump ponies, local landscapes, and social satire.
+A welcome return to the world of one of Britain's most popular cartoonists, featuring Thelwell's plump ponies, local landscapes, and social satire.

 Some of this work has never been shown publically before, including a selection of Thelwell’s early wartime sketches, which gave him a good foundation for illustrating people, animals and landscapes.

 Our exhibition takes a close look at Thelwell’s artistic life, from the popular cartoons which gave him international fame, to his watercolours depicting the English countryside, particularly the landscape of south Hampshire near Mottisfont – painted purely for pleasure.
 Both sets of work reveal a deep-seated love of the environment and a desire to protect it.

 First created for Punch in the early 1950s and published extensively since, Thelwell’s pony cartoons are still easily recognisable today.
 Thelwell drew the endearing characters Penelope and Kipper in hundreds of humorous scenarios, from ungainly jumps to the destruction of country fairs.

 These cartoons were immensely popular, leading to the production of books and merchandise.
 As well as pony illustrations, our exhibition includes designs for book covers and ceramic models.

 There’ll also be a selection of Thelwell’s other humorous cartoons with astute and amusing observations of country life and pursuits, from the country houses to sailing and fishing.

 One of the reasons Thelwell’s cartoons have endured is the skill in which they’re rendered: humorous situations take place in beautifully detailed landscapes.
 Exhibited alongside the well-known cartoons is a selection of Thelwell’s paintings, in which his extraordinary talent - and love of the local area - is clear to see.